Optimal Capacity Modification for Stable Matchings with Ties: Background: An Algorithm for Strong Stability in

 Now, we prove the correctness of this algorithm.
 First, we show that if Algorithm~\ref{algo:HRHTSSM} returns a matching $M$, then $M$ is indeed a \SSM.
-Note that by the design of the algorithm, no hospital can be over-subscribed in $M$.
+We note that by the design of the algorithm, no hospital can be over-subscribed in $M$.
 This is because of the following reason.
-Since preference lists of residents are strict and at a time only one resident can make a proposal, a hospital $h$ can become oversubscribed by at most one slot.
+Since preference lists of residents are strict and at any given time only one resident can make a proposal, a hospital $h$ can become over-subscribed by at most one position.
 As soon as a hospital becomes over-subscribed, Line~\ref{algoHRHTSSM:oversub} -- Line~\ref{algoHRHTSSM:delete} are executed, and $h$ rejects at least one resident.
 Consequently, no hospital remains over-subscribed, ensuring that $M$ is a valid matching.
 Now, we show the strong stability of $M$.

-\begin{lem} The matching $M$ returned by Algorithm~\ref{algo:HRHTSSM} is a \SSM. \end{lem} \begin{proof} Suppose for contradiction that $M$ is not a \SSM.
-Then, there must exists a pair $(r,h)$, that blocks $M$.
+\begin{lem} The matching $M$ returned by Algorithm~\ref{algo:HRHTSSM} is a \SSM. \end{lem} \begin{proof} Suppose, for contradiction, that $M$ is not a \SSM.
+Then there must exist a pair $(r,h)$ that blocks $M$.
 We first show that $(r,h)$ was not deleted during the execution of Algorithm~\ref{algo:HRHTSSM}.
 Suppose that the pair $(r,h)$ was deleted by Algorithm~\ref{algo:HRHTSSM}.
 We consider two cases: (i) $h$ is fully subscribed in $M$: In this case, by the design of the algorithm, all residents matched to $h$ in $M$ are strictly better-preferred over $r$ -- contradicting the assumption that $(r,h)$ blocks $M$. (ii) $h$ is under-subscribed in $M$: Since $h$ rejected $r$, it must be the case that $full(h)=$ true.
 However, if $full(h)=$ true and $h$ is under-subscribed in $M$, then Algorithm~\ref{algo:HRHTSSM} would have concluded that $G$ does not admit a \SSM\ -- a contradiction.
 Therefore, the algorithm could not have deleted the pair $(r,h)$.

 The fact that $(r,h)$ was not deleted implies that \prefr\ did not become empty, and hence, $r$ is matched in $M$.
 Let $M(r)=h'$.
 Since $(r,h)$ blocks $M$, and resident preference lists are strict, it must be the case that $h\succ_r h'$.
 The fact that $r$ proposed to $h'$ implies that $h$ rejected $r$ and hence the pair $(r,h)$ was deleted by the Algorithm~\ref{algo:HRHTSSM} -- a contradiction. \end{proof}